-The pricing of mortgage bonds is based on CZK government bonds yield and interest rates of Interest rate swaps (IRS).
-Yield curves for estimating future cash flows of mortgage bonds with variable coupon were derived from IRS rates quoted on Reuters till December 2010, since December 2010 the yield curves provided by KBC Bank have been used, based on respective IRS quotes.
-Yield curves for discounting the estimated future cash flows are based on the yield curve derived from CZK government bonds.
-As there is no active market for mortgage bonds in the Czech Republic, estimation of any additional credit spread is subject to management judgement.
-The increase/(decrease) of such a credit spread by 10 basis points would (decrease) / increase the fair value of the mortgage bonds by CZK 366 m (2010: CZK 405 m).
+Until December 2012, the pricing of mortgage bonds was based on CZK government bonds yield and interest rates of Interest rate swaps (IRS).
+Yield curves for estimating future cash flows of mortgage bonds with variable coupon were derived from IRS rates provided by KBC Bank.
+Yield curves for discounting the estimated future cash flows were based on the yield curve derived from CZK government bonds.
+As there has been no active market for mortgage bonds in the Czech Republic, estimation of any additional credit spread has been subject to management judgement.